jmaddalena/jmaddalena.github.io/_posts/2018-01-23-forecasting-solar-power-generation.md

 observations with the data available.
 However, in the last 5 weeks we did not observe 0.31 appearing as frequently and values above 0.5 appear much more often (16.5%) than they did in 2015:

-{% include image.html url="/images/solar_image10.png" description= "Figure 7: Histogram of Dark Sky cloud cover observations in August/September 2017" %}
+{% include image.html url="/images/solar_image10.png" %}

+*Figure 7: Histogram of Dark Sky cloud cover observations in August/September 2017*

 It is unfortunate the NSRDB does not report data for more recent time periods, as it would be useful to compare more recent Dark Sky cloud